crhuff/stride/README.md

 [Hosted on Vercel](https://stride-three.vercel.app/)

+This project is published solely for review by Stride Therapy, Inc. No license is granted for reuse, modification, or distribution of the source code.

 # Appointment Scheduler, Note Taker, and Patient List

 This project is a take-home interview assignment designed to showcase an appointment scheduler, note-taking functionality, and a patient list.